GREEN-LIST

 What's the difference between Tier 1 and Tier 2?

-Tier 1 occupations grant residence on visa approval — there's no NZ-work period required before applying.
+Tier 1 occupations grant residence on visa approval, with no NZ-work period required before applying.
 Tier 2 occupations require 24 months of qualifying NZ employment in the Tier 2 role before the residence application can be lodged.
 Tier 1 is typically reserved for the highest-shortage occupations (medical specialists, certain engineering disciplines, IT roles); Tier 2 covers the next layer where workforce demand is steady but residence is conditioned on demonstrated NZ contribution.

 How do I check if my occupation is on the Green List?